 The following Standing Committees are established: The Executive Committee, the Finance Committee, the Nominating Committee and the Development Committee.
 If a standing committee other than the Executive Committee lacks sufficient membership or otherwise fails to perform its functions, the Executive Committee may act in its place.

 Article VIII – Executive Committee

 Section 8.1 – Membership

-The voting members of the Executive Committee shall consist of the Co-Chairs, the Treasurer, the Secretary, and one at-large member, who shall be a trustee.
+The voting members of the Executive Committee shall consist of the Board Chair, Vice-Chair, the Treasurer, the Secretary, and one at-large member, who shall be a trustee.
 The Executive Director shall be a non-voting member of the Executive Committee.
-The Co-Chairs of the Board of Trustees shall be the Co-Chairs of the Executive Committee.
-No person shall serve more than two (2) consecutive two (2) year terms as a member of the Executive Committee.
+The Board Chair of the Board of Trustees shall Chair the Executive Committee.
+If the Board Chair is absent at a meeting of the Board or Executive Committee, then the Vice-Chair shall chair the meeting.
 Periods served on a temporary appointment to the Executive Committee in accordance with Section 8.4 below will be in addition to these elected terms.

 Section 8.2 – Duties

 Except as otherwise provided by applicable law, the Executive Committee shall have the power to act for the Board and to carry on the business of UUSJ in the interval between the meetings of the Board, such acts to be subject to the approval of the Board.
 The proceedings of the committee shall be promptly presented to the Board for approval.